My baby feeds all evening, and my breasts feel empty – have I run out of milk?

 Breastfeeding – more than just milk

 Breastfeeding provides babies with much more than just milk.
-A frazzled baby seeks the breast because the rhythm of sucking, the closeness and security of being held, and the feel and smell of his mother’s body help him to feel safe and calm.
+A frazzled baby seeks the breast because the rhythm of sucking, the closeness and security of being held, and the feel and smell of their mother’s body help them to feel safe and calm.

 Most babies like to feed more often in the evening.
 Milk flow might be a bit slower than it is first thing in the morning, but this isn’t a problem; it means that babies can do lots of calming, soothing sucking at the breast without getting uncomfortably full.
 If your baby cries when you offer the breast yet again, it won’t be because the breast suddenly doesn’t work!
 It’s much more likely that they’ve just had enough for the moment.
 The signals for “I’m hungry” are very similar to “I’m bored/tired/sad/uncomfortable/need a cuddle”.
 Your baby still needs help, they just don’t want the breast again right now.